tristartom/tristartom.github.io/teaching/14f-cis655/project/deliverables.md

 <a name="survey_3">Milestone 3: Final deliverable
 ---
 The final deliverable includes 1) a survey paper which describes the technical advances in the corresponding topic, and 2) a presentation that summaries the results of survey paper in a clear and compact manner.
 In particular, the survey paper should consist of more than 15 pages (excluding reference list), formatted with one-half spacing, 12 point font, one inch borders.
+You are encouraged to submit any test source code you wrote; bonus points will be given accordingly.

 In principle, the survey should address the following general questions, although specific paper organization may depend on the topic of choice.